The following list is a compilation of the most common questions we receive from prospective members, from all over the world.

 Don’t miss out on Table 13 expanded coverage.

 Because we believe in transparency, choice & shared commitment to the future of Open Source, we are not automatically converting existing members to OIN 2.0.
-All OIN members need to sign an OIN 2.0 Licensing Agreement.
+All OIN members need to sign an OIN 2.0 License Agreement.